Oath of office: Hong Kong

 The oath of office for the Chief Executive is as follows:

 The oath of office for the Principal Officials is as follows:

 The oath of office for the unofficial members of the Executive Council is as follows:

 The oath of office for the members of the Legislative Council is as follows:

 The oath of office of judges is as follows:

 During the colonial era, the Governors of Hong Kong were required by Hong Kong Royal Instructions and Hong Kong Letters Patent to take the Oath of Allegiance, the Official Oath and the Judicial Oath of the United Kingdom before assuming the office.

+Macau

+The oath of office for the Chief Executive is as follows:

 Costa Rica

 In Costa Rica, the oath of office is administered to the President-elect on Inauguration Day, and to all other public officials on the day of the undertaking of their duties.
 The oath of office for the President of Costa Rica is administered to him, or her, by the President of the Asamblea Legislativa de Costa Rica.
 It is established in the Political Constitution of the Republic of Costa Rica (Article 194):